riconaranjo/COMP-3004-Notes/Sections/Section 5.md

 ### Vertical Mapping [modifiability]

-- two tables per object:
+- multiple tables per object:
   - one super-class attributes
   - one for sub-class attributes
     - super-class table has column for actual sub-class